top of page

 The NEAR NORTH ENVIRO EDUCATION CENTRE has partnered with the Phragmites Working Group: Lake Bernard who has taken the lead in the quest to eradicate Lake Bernard of Phragmites.
 The Goal has been set to rid the lake of this invasive species by 2033.

-2024 Phrag Fighting Season Information
+2026 Phrag Fighting Season Information

 Cutting events will be scheduled twice weekly, Tuesdays and Friday mornings, throughout the summer and into September.
 We are assisting with management of Japanese knotweed on some sites as well.
+Please see the Japanese Knotweed Control Plan for the area below.
+July 15 is the start date for in water phragmites removal.

 Volunteers will be needed for all events: There is a job for anyone wishing to help.